-- (1) 120 credits are required to obtain a Master's degree. - (2) The normal duration of the degree programme is two years. - (3) Conditions for extending the normal duration of studies are described in the NRU HSE Charter and in the Regulation on Interim Attestation and Current Performance Assessment of NRU HSE Students.
+- (1) 120 credits are required to obtain a Master's degree. - (2) The normal duration of the degree program is two years. - (3) Conditions for extending the normal duration of studies are described in the NRU HSE Charter and in the Regulation on Interim Attestation and Current Performance Assessment of NRU HSE Students.

-16. Structure of the Programme, study procedures
+16. Structure of the Program, study procedures

-- (1) The Master's degree programme is structured according to the skill areas listed in 13 (2), each of which involves several course units (core courses). - (2) To ensure mastery of the required core skills, students must normally complete core courses in all skill areas.
-In addition, they deepen knowledge in one subject area (specialisation) via an individually compiled specialisation programme which is
+(1) The Master's degree program is structured according to the skill areas listed in 13 (2), each of which involves several course units (core courses).

-- composed by each student in consultation with their tutor and/or the Academic Supervisor. - (3) Details regarding attendance of core courses and the individual specialisation programme, including the tutoring system, are provided in course outlines for each course. - (4) Massive Open Online Courses (MOOCS) are compulsory in the first and second year of study - (5) Adaptive courses can be offered complementary to build and maintain general management competences to students who don't have relevant knowledge.
-Adaptive courses earn no credits and are not included in the grade of the programme.
+- (2) To ensure mastery of the required core skills, students must normally complete core courses in all skill areas.
+In addition, they deepen knowledge in one subject area (specialisation) via an individually compiled specialisation program which is composed by each student in consultation with their tutor and/or the Academic Supervisor. - (3) Details regarding attendance of core courses and the individual specialisation program, including the tutoring system, are provided in course outlines for each course. - (4) Adaptive courses can be offered complementary to build and maintain general management competences to students who don't have relevant knowledge.
+Adaptive courses earn no credits and are not included in the grade of the program.

-17. Transferring from other programmes
+17. Transferring from other programs

-(1) Rules and procedures for transferring from other universities' programmes, and for recognition of credits earned at other universities, are described in the NRU HSE Rules for Students' Transfer and in the Regulation on NRU HSE Students' International Academic Mobility.
+(1) Rules and procedures for transferring from other universities' programs, and for recognition of credits earned at other universities, are described in the NRU HSE Rules for Students' Transfer and in the Regulation on NRU HSE Students' International Academic Mobility.